CLAUDE.md

 Lists and bullets:

-- Use bullet points (*or-) for non-sequential items
+- Use bullet points (

 - Use numbered lists for sequential steps